ncagle/DNS-over-HTTPS/DNS-over-HTTPS.md

 # DOH - DNS over HTTPS (Public Servers List)

-Dns over HTTPS (DoH) queries resolve over HTTPS for privacy, performance, and security.
+DNS over HTTPS (DoH) queries resolve over HTTPS for privacy, performance, and security.
 DoH also makes it easier to use a name server of your choice instead of the one configured for your system.

 # Spec